turbo-sim/thermopt/README.md

    ```

----

 ## 📂 Examples

-The `examples/` directory contains a variety of ready-to-run thermodynamic cycle cases, covering different working fluids and applications.
+The [examples](examples) directory contains a variety of ready-to-run thermodynamic cycle cases, covering different working fluids and applications.

 Each example:
 - Is defined in a `.yaml` input file